PseudoBob-Delightus/fanfic/stories/exploding-story/ideas.md

 - Twilight goes to Celestia and Luna, who don't know what's going on either and are even more panicked than she is.
 Canterlot may be on fire.

 ## Chapter 10
+- Twilight gives in to despair.
+Her friends console her.

+## Chapter 9
 - Two characters, believing the world is about to end, confess their love for each other.

+## Chapter 8
+- Inner monologue of each pet?
+  - Angel
+  - Gummy
+  - Winona
+  - Tank
+  - Opalescence
+  - Spike
+    - "Hey, shouldn't this be about Owlowysius?"

-## Chapter 9
+## Chapter 7
 - Entire first chapter of a human in equestria story (anon?) where, after a series of unfortunate and grizzly events, the human arrives in the everfree forest and sees that the story is about to explode in a few hours.
 - This causes him to give up hope and just let it happen.
 - No other appearances in the story.

-## Chapter 8

-## Chapter 7

 ## Chapter 6
+- Hard-boiled detective story parody.
+- The narrator is self-aware that this is the sixth chapter and that the story is going to end soon.
+- Still, they investigate a murder.
+- More spearmint smoking.

 ## Chapter 5
+- Grimace Shake chapter
+- 150 words
+- Luna is alive???

 ## Chapter 4
+- Diamond Dogs chapter where they don't believe those silly ponies, but still plan to make the most of their day (just in case)

 ## Chapter 3
+- Chrysalis rejoices that they have thrown Equestria into chaos.
+Though she doesn't recall doing anything in particular to cause it, surely *one* of her dastardly schemes did them in.
+Somehow.

 ## Chapter 2
+- Cheerilee arrives at the schoolhouse and wonders if it's really worth working on her lesson plan for today, considering the world is supposed to end.
+- Well, all the more reason!

 ## Chapter 1
+- Minutes to midnight chapter (not literally, since it'll be morning)
+- Characters are realizing that it's close to the end, and decide to gather round so they can spend their final moments together.
+- Heartwarming bittersweet chapter!
+Hopefully.

 ## Chapter 0hr
 - Twilight sees a ball of fire rise over Ponyville!
 Oh no, it's happening!!!